TINY STORM CHANCE TODAY... RAIN MORE LIKELY TOMORROW

 Your First Alert Weather Forecast:

-The weather is quite comfortable across northeast Wisconsin.
-Temperatures will be rising into the 70s this afternoon, with some spots hitting 80 degrees.
-Lakeside towns are more likely to see highs in the lower 70s.
-It’s going to be warm, but it will NOT be all that humid.
+The weather is quite nice across northeast Wisconsin.
+Temperatures are rising well into the 70s this afternoon, with some spots hitting the low 80s.
+Lakeside towns are more likely to see highs in the lower half of the 70s.
+Yes, it’s warm, but it’s NOT all that humid.

-Look for some passing clouds to mix in with today’s sunshine.
-All in all, skies should be partly cloudy with only a SMALL chance of an afternoon thunderstorm.
-These isolated storms are most likely for folks to the SOUTH of Green Bay.
+Passing clouds will continue to mix with today’s sunshine.
+Skies should be partly cloudy with only a SMALL chance of an afternoon thunderstorm.
+These isolated storms are most likely for folks SOUTH of Green Bay.

 Our next weathermaker is going to impact your weekend...
 Low pressure near the Canadian Rockies will ride the fast flow of the jet stream towards the Great Lakes.
 This unsettled northwest flow will bring rain into northeast Wisconsin by the end of Saturday morning.
 Umbrellas will be up Saturday afternoon, with a few thunderstorms heading into tomorrow evening.
 Some storms may have downpours and lightning, but our risk of severe weather is LOW.
 Plan on the showers to arrive towards the end of Green Bay’s Bellin Run, with wet weather during Appleton’s Flag Day Parade.